ec1oud/sologyr/README.md

 - [x] 24-hour dial with highlighted region for daylight hours
 - [x] today's step counts as a radial bar graph, in green
 - [x] today's total step count
-- [x] yesterday's step counts in dimmer green
+- [x] yesterday's step counts in dimmer colors
 - [x] NowCast, the yr.no highly-localized prediction of upcoming precipitation for the next 2 hours.
 - [x] precipitation forecast beyond the next 2 hours (min/likely/max)
 - [x] temperature forecast